Your Guide to Shipping to Hawaii

 While some people may see the rail as an eyesore in the Hawaii sky, others may view it as an innovative transportation method that will transform Oahu.
 During the design phase, many professionals and community members collaborated to decide the final design.

-In the end, the elevated Honolulu rail transit design was chosen for its safety, efficiency, and reliability.
+In the end, the elevated Skyline transit design was chosen for its safety, efficiency, and reliability.
 Cars and pedestrians will not interfere with the train and vice versa, avoiding collisions and ensuring that train riders will get to destinations on time, regardless of congested traffic.
 Also, an elevated system is less expensive than an underground alternative.

 The trains’ steel wheels and steel-rail technology were recommended by a panel of engineering and transit professionals and approved by Oahu voters in 2008.
 The “steel-on-steel” technology was then one of the most advanced technologies in the world and said to be quiet, smooth, and efficient.